EDWINTEGOD/Micro-Docs/technical-support/removing-stuck-filament.md

 ![](https://support.printm3d.com/scripts/file.php?view=Y&file=c92cf07cadbf8f5dd822555c3031536c)

-3. After you have located the gear us a phillips screwdriver to remove the cover.
+3. After you have located the gear use a phillips screwdriver to remove the cover.

 ![](https://support.printm3d.com/scripts/file.php?view=Y&file=7d1c43265651f11411f3210a41be77ee)

-4. Next us a pair of cutters to cut the filament right underneath the gear \(be careful not to cut the small black tube poking out of the nozzle.
+4. Next use a pair of cutters to cut the filament right underneath the gear \(be careful not to cut the small black tube poking out of the nozzle.

 ![](https://support.printm3d.com/scripts/file.php?view=Y&file=c2335421800fb1d91c4f2fd9e311d546)